wingloong/deep-learning-book/README.md

-# deep-learning-book
+# deep-learning-material
-deep learning book
+deep learning material including papers,books,tutorials and so on.